 What Is the PRCHN's Role in HIP-Cuyahoga?

-The PRCHN and Associate Director Erika Trapl, PhD, are the anchor for the HEAL subcommittee.
+The PRCHN and Associate Director Erika Trapl, PhD, are the anchor for the Healthy Eating Active Living (HEAL) subcommittee.
 A key portion of the sub-committee’s work is being implemented through a Racial and Ethnic Approaches to Community Health (REACH) grant from the Centers for Disease Control.